evgenyb/evgenyb.github.io/_posts/2020-08-05-aks-with-managed-identity-and-managed-aad-integration.md

 ## Azure AD integration

-To enable Azure AD integration, add the `aadProfile` property inside `properties` section.
-Use the following syntax:
+To enable Azure AD integration, add the `aadProfile` property inside `properties` section and use the following syntax:

 ```json
 "aadProfile": {